srimathy-kumar/Intern_project2/README.md

 ## 🔧 Running the tests <a name = "tests"></a>

-Runnuning the project using the following comments:
+Running the project using the following comments:

-By clicking "java application" from "Run As" for SpringBoot to start the project
+1. By clicking "java application" from "Run As" for SpringBoot to start the project

-By typing "npm run dev" for nextJs in front-end
+2. By typing "npm run dev" for nextJs in Front-End

 ### Break down into end to end tests